MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zendesk.md

    * Scope the token to the organization associated with Zendesk
    * Limit to at least **Work item (read and write)**

-4. Copy the token and paste it into the **Password** field of the Azure DevOps app in Zendesk
+4. Copy the token and paste it into the **Password** field of the Azure DevOps Services app in Zendesk

    <img alt="Profile menu" src="./_img/zendesk/login.png" style="border: 1px solid #CCCCCC" />